 The RSE Co-ordinator alongside the Link Governor will monitor the provision of the various dimensions of the programme by examining plans, schemes of work and samples of pupils work at regular intervals.
-The programme will be evaluated biannually by means of questionnaires and/or by discussion with pupils, staff and parents.
+The programme will be evaluated biannually by means of questionnaires / response sheets / needs assessment given to pupils, and/or by discussion with pupils, staff and parents.